Vinothinfotrix/pytwisty/README.md

 ## Installation

-Run the following to install:
+Run the following to install the package:

 ```python
 pip install pytwisty